-St. Joachim School should attempt to address the special learning needs of students to the greatest possible extent within the parameters of the school's financial and human resources.
+Catholic schools should attempt to address the special learning needs of students to the greatest possible extent within the parameters of the school's financial and human resources.
 To do less than can be done in this regard is to be exclusive in a faith that is called to be universal.
 It is important that schools fairly evaluate both students' special needs and their own capabilities of addressing those needs.
-The goal of all efforts to address students'
+The goal of all efforts to address students' special learning needs should be successful mastery of the regular curriculum in the regular setting.